IBM-Blockchain-Archive/marbles/tutorial_part1.md

 - The expectations of this application are to test the JS SDK, guide its development and to aid a developer become familiar with our SDK + chaincode.
 - This is a `very simple` asset transfer demonstration.
 Two users can create and exchange marbles with each other.
 - There will be multiple parts.
 Part 1 and 2 are complete  [2/15/2016]
-- The chaincode is not in this repo, it can be found here: [https://github.com/ibm-blockchain/marbles-chaincode](hhttps://github.com/ibm-blockchain/marbles-chaincode)
+- There are two components to this demo each with their own repo.
+The node.js web application and chaincode.
+The chaincode repo can be found here: [https://github.com/ibm-blockchain/marbles-chaincode](hhttps://github.com/ibm-blockchain/marbles-chaincode).
+You are currently inside the node.js repo.

 ***